hpe-container-platform-community/hcp-demo-env-aws-terraform/learn/HCP_Foundation_Concepts/controller_gateway_and_worker_hosts.md

 ## Test your understanding

 - Which type of host is where you initially install HPE Container Platform?
-- What type of host managed the EPIC workers?
+- What type of host manages the EPIC workers?
-- What type of host managed the Kubernetes workers?
+- What type of host manages the Kubernetes workers?
+- Do you need a Gateway host?